callumpoole/callumpoole/README.md

 - 🏡 I’m currently living in Sheffield, UK.
 - 💼 I’m currently working at Sumo Digital.
-- 👨‍💻 I’m currently working with C++ primarily, historically used C# a lot, currently keeping my eyes on Rust!
+- 👨‍💻 I’m currently working with C++ primarily, historically used C# a lot, learning Python 🐍 from time to time, keeping my eyes on Rust 🦀👀
 - 🌱 I’m currently learning various bits and bobs within the tech/mathematics.
 - 🔗 Have you seen my [website](https://callumpoole.github.io/)?